How To Convert A Shed Into A DIY Goat Barn

 a barn in the background with a tree and grass in front

-We hired a local Amish crew to build both of our additions one was added the first year, the second was added on the next.
+We usually do our own construction work, but this project needed to be done quickly, so we decided to hire the job, and we hired a local Amish crew to build both of our additions.
+One was added in the first year, and the second was added in the next.

 amish men building a barn addition

-When Hubby and I designed our DIY goat barn project, we knew we wanted to raise goats and pigs, with goats being our main focus.
-Deciding on the purpose of your barn is important to know before doing any major construction.
+When Hubs and I designed our DIY goat barn project, we knew we wanted to raise goats and pigs, with goats being our main focus.
+Planning plays a large role in any project, especially one this size.
+Know the purpose of your barn before doing any major construction to ensure you have the right size limiting the need to add on later.

-After a little (well quite a lot actually) of research, we found a few things held true.
-Goats need room to move around inside a barn, especially if the weather is cold and rainy.
-You also should have a place to house sick or birthing goats.
+After our own research, we found a few things held true.
+Goats need room to move around inside a barn, especially if the weather is cold and rainy, keeping them inside for an extended period of time.

-Most goats require about 10-15 square feet of indoor space.
-A number we upped a bit since we planned to raise Nubians, a larger breed of goats.
+A general rule is that most goats require about 10-15 square feet of indoor space.
+Since we planned to raise a larger breed of goat, Nubians, we decided to go a bit larger to ensure they had enough room.

 More Goat Breed Resources: